High Arctic Explorer Expedition Cruise

 Tailor your stay to perfectly suit your timeline and budget.

 This spectacular Arctic cruise is a perfect introduction to the wildlife, scenery and history of the Canadian north.
-The capable Akademik Sergey Vavilov vessel is a class 2 icebreaker built for Arctic waters and can venture where many can’t.
+The capable Akademik Ioffe vessel is a class 2 icebreaker built for Arctic waters and can venture where many can’t.
 Twenty four hour daylight means plenty of time to observe wildlife including whales, migratory birds, polar bears, as well as haunting historic sites like the Franklin Graves on Beechey Island.
 With a small number of guests onboard the large expedition team ensures each day of your trip is seamless and exhilarating.

 Trip at a glance